-6.2 participation in the family
+participation in the family

-Generally speaking, children and young people do feel that they are able to voice opinions within the family.
-In one Scottish survey of 11 to 16 year olds children express that they feel listened to most by their parents and least by politicians.
-Ninety percent of children thought that parents took account of their views a ‘great deal’ or a ‘fair amount’, compared to friends – who also fared very well at 87% – teachers (68%), and politicians (24%).
+Generally speaking, children and young people feel that they are able to voice opinions within the family.
+In one Scottish survey of 11 to 16-year-old children said that they felt listened to most by their parents and least by politicians.
+Approximately 90% of children thought that parents took account of their views a “great deal” or a “fair amount”, compared to friends, who also fared very well at 87%, teachers (68%), and politicians (24%).
 Experiences vary significantly, however.
-In a report to the Committee on the Rights of the Child, Belgian children state that they want parents to have more confidence in them: “At home, a lot depends on what mom and dad say and decide.
+In a report to the Committee on the Rights of the Child, Belgian children state that they want parents to have more confidence in them: “At home, a lot depends on what mum and dad say and decide.
 We are allowed to make or help make decisions about a few things, but our freedom to choose friends, to spend our pocket money, to choose which clothes we wear, is limited.
 Parents act like this because of their concern, which we do understand, but still we would like to feel more trusted.”
 They conclude that parents should listen to their opinions, and allow them to have a greater say in decisions on both minor issues (e.g punishments, clothes) and major issues (residence, school) affecting their lives.

 Comparable views are expressed by children in Norway.
 They say that adults must take time to listen to children: “[E]ven though they might think that it is a waste of time.”
 Children do not just want to be heard, however.
-They express that their views must also be taken seriously, and they should be able to make some decisions.
-They go on to criticise the fact that: “[A]dults tend to listen when they are in a good mood, when something is wrong, when the topic is homework, when children are sad and when children speak in an adult manner – then they ‘believe’ that they are speaking to an adult.”
+They say that their views must also be taken seriously, and they should be able to make some decisions.
+They go on to criticise the fact that: “adults tend to listen when they are in a good mood, when something is wrong, when the topic is homework, when children are sad and when children speak in an adult manner – then they ‘believe’ that they are speaking to an adult.”

 These views are echoed in research conducted by the Children’s Ombudsman in Greece.
 It was found that in general children do express themselves in the family, but when parents disagree with them, children usually have to give in.
 Although some children are able to discuss issues with their parents and believe that their opinion is always heard, others say their opinion is not asked and is not taken into consideration, even about issues which concern them directly: “They consider me immature and young.
 Because they are adults, their opinion is superior to mine.
 My opinion does not count for my parents.
 Power decides.”

-Similarly, in an Estonian survey, many of those asked were found to agree that children must always be heard in matters affecting the children themselves (89% of adults and 97% of children) or the entire family (79% of adults and 86% of children).
+Similarly, in an Estonian survey, many of those asked were found to agree that children must always be heard in matters affecting themselves (89% of adults and 97% of children) or the entire family (79% of adults and 86% of children).
 In practice, however, not all children actually report that they have a say in these matters.
 For example, 24% of children say they are usually or always unable to have a say in the family’s holiday plans and 12% state that they have no say in what the family eats at home.